6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 About Mahasasthi

-Durga Puja starts on the 6th day of Devi-Paksha.
-It’s called Mahasasthi.
-The process is commemorated by uncovering the face of the Durga idol.
-It is then decorated with jewellery and ornaments.
-The weapons of the warrior goddess are placed in her hands as per order.
-This process is called Bodhon.
+Durga Puja starts on the 6th day of Devi-Paksha, which is called Mahasasthi.
+The process is commemorated by uncovering the face of the Durga idol, which is then decorated with jewellery and ornaments.
+The weapons of the warrior goddess are placed in her hands as per order, which is called Bodhon.

 About Mahasaptami